louis-hoang21/louis-hoang21/README.md

 ## About me

 I'm Louis Hoang.
 A Back-End Developer.
-An Software Engineer from Viet Nam 🇻🇳.
+A Software Engineer from Viet Nam 🇻🇳.
 Community is :heart:.
 1xEngineer :stuck_out_tongue: and :coffee: lover.

-I occasionally blog about expertise.
-Also occasionally blog about content related to my personal life.
+I occasionally blog to share knowledge.
+Sometimes blog about me.

 ## Things I am passionate about